graijo/java-tutorial-for-beginners/README.md

 Suppose our whim is that a Ducati bike starts with 100 mph, and a Honda with 200 mph.

+> *** Note ***
+> not return type needed
+> Constructor used to pass values to instance variable during object creation itself.
+> for eg: place order object creation can take parameters if has a parameterized constructor .

 ##### Snippet-1: MotorBike Constructor